gbif/analytics/README.md

 - Run `Rscript R/install-packages.R` (Possibly it is necessary to set the `R_LIBS_USER` environment variable.)

 ### Steps for adding a new snapshot and then re-running the processing
-- This will only work on a Cloudera Manager managed gateway such as `c5gateway-vh` on which you should be able to `sudo su - hdfs` and find the code in `/home/hdfs/analytics/` (do a `git pull`)
+- This will only work on a Cloudera Manager managed gateway such as `c5gateway-vh` on which you should be able to `sudo -i -u hdfs` and find the code in `/home/hdfs/analytics/` (do a `git pull`)
 - Make sure Hadoop libraries and binaries (e.g. hive) are on your path
 - The snapshot name will be the date as `YYYYMMDD` so e.g. `20140923`.
 - Create new "raw" table from the HDFS table using `hive/import/hdfs/create_new_snapshot.sh`.
 Pass in snapshot database, snapshot name, source Hive database and source Hive table e.g. `cd hive/import/hdfs; ./create_new_snapshot.sh snapshot 20200701 prod_h occurrence`